 - Mating season – A betta’s territorial instinct is even stronger when it comes to breeding season.
 During this time, males will become extremely aggressive to defend their nests and mate with as many females as possible.

 - Poor water conditions – Betta fish are susceptible to environmental changes, and if the water quality is poor, they may become aggressive due to stress.

 If you are planning on keeping betta fish together or in a community tank with other fish, you need to understand why their aggressive behavior.
-This article answers the question, “Why do betta fish fight and what are the causes.
-This article looks at the main causes of betta aggression and what you can do to reduce the risk of fighting.
+This article answers the question, “Why do betta fish fight?” while looking at the main causes of betta aggression and what you can do to reduce the risk of fighting.

 I also recommend reading my article: 9 Common Reasons For Angry Betta Fish.